Omega97/semantic-dynamics/README.md

 ### Semantic Density $\rho(q)$

 The probability density $\rho(q)$ plays a foundational role in the thermodynamic framework of semantic dynamics.
 It quantifies how frequently different regions of the embedding space $\mathcal{E}$ are occupied by the *semantic point*.
 In this context, $\rho(q)$ is not merely a statistical artifact—it represents the *empirical likelihood of encountering a particular semantic state* $q$ throughout the text.
 High-density regions correspond to common, coherent, or stylistically typical meanings (e.g., standard syntactic patterns, frequent topics), while low-density areas represent rare, idiosyncratic, or disfluent constructions.
-This makes $\rho(q)$ a direct proxy for *semantic plausibility*, and through the relation $V(q) = -\log \rho(q)$, it defines the underlying potential landscape that governs the motion of the semantic particle.
+This makes $\rho(q)$ a direct proxy for *semantic plausibility*, and through the relation $V(q) = -\frac{1}{\beta} \, \log \rho(q)$, it defines the underlying potential landscape that governs the motion of the semantic particle.

 > **Key idea #4 — how to estimate the distribution of embeddings $\rho$**: To estimate $\rho(q)$ *empirically* from real text, we treat the sequence of sliding-window embeddings $q_t = f(\mathbf{v}[t:t+N])$ as samples from an unknown distribution.
 Several methods can be used, for example *Kernel Density Estimation* (KDE), *Gaussian Mixture Model* (GMM), or *$k$-Nearest Neighbors Density Estimation (k-NN DE)*.
 Since we assume equilibrium (see the [[Semantic Dynamics - Studying the Thermodynamics of Semantic Particles#Equilibrium Hypothesis|Equilibrium Hypothesis]]), likelihood-based analysis can help validate the estimated distribution.